 If you are an alum… SIW wouldn’t be a success without the support of UChicago alumni in DC.
 If you are interested in attending SIW events, or participating in the program in the future, please fill out the following survey letting us know how you would like to be involved.
 Thank you!

 In keeping with the University’s commitment to diversity and the free and open pursuit of knowledge, Summer in Washington incorporates a broad array of political views and offers diverse policy perspectives.
-For more information on Summer in Washington, please contact Karnika Iyengar, Director of Career Advancement, at email@example.com.
+For more information on Summer in Washington, please contact Karnika Iyengar, Director of Career Development, at email@example.com.